10 Step Guide To Influencer Marketing Strategy:

 Investment usually correlates to reach.
 Influencers quote rates based on their total following, current market rates, and advertiser interest.

-Prices will vary across industries, but macro-influencers can command thousands, tens of thousands, or even hundreds of thousands of dollars for a single sponsored post.
+Prices will vary across industries, but mega-, macro-, and mid-tier influencers can command thousands, tens of thousands, or even hundreds of thousands of dollars for a single sponsored post.
 This is because they can offer wide impact for a single post.

-Micro-influencers may cost anywhere from twenty bucks to several hundred dollars per post, and can be useful for targeting more niche audiences.
+Nano-influencers, on the other hand, charge nominal fees or only require product exchange, while micro-influencers may cost anywhere from twenty bucks to several hundred dollars per post.
+In either case, both are useful for targeting more niche audiences.
 They also represent much smaller reach and more work for the brand to drive the same impact across multiple influencers.

 Pro Tip: Prices will vary greatly, depending on the social media channel.
 Click here for a more detailed pricing guide across various channels.